shezi/appirater/README.md

 Introduction
 ------------
-Appirater is a class that you can drop into any iPhone app that will help remind your users to review your app on the App Store.
+Appirater is a hightly configurable, localized framework that you can drop into any iOS app which will help remind your users to review your app on the App Store.
+The framework is currently localized in English, French and Japanese.

 The code is released under the MIT/X11, so feel free to modify and share your changes with the world.
 To find out more, check out the [project homepage] [homepage].